Last modified: June 17th, 2021

 - To create a Dossplorer account, Qdossier staff collects information about the company you are affiliated to and the role held within that company.
-We store your user name, user roles assigned, user account status and account creation date.
-The email-address provided can be used to inform you about upcoming changes or improvements of the tool.
-In addition, notifications could be send by the Dossplorer application to the provided email address.
+We store your user name, user roles assigned, user account status, and account creation date.
+The email address provided can be used to inform you about upcoming changes or improvements to the tool.
+In addition, notifications could be sent by the Dossplorer application to the provided email address.

 - User activity is logged in Dossplorer to allow customers for maintaining an audit trail, as required by regulations such as CFR 21 part 11.
 The activities captured as part of the audit trail are:

 - User events; login/logout, confirm account, enrollment date, and set password, IP address, and browser used

-- Dossier events; import and deletion of dossiers and sequences and, the creation, modification and deletion of metadata, date modified, reason for modification, modified by, and the opening of documents.
+- Dossier events; import and deletion of dossiers and sequences and, the creation, modification, and deletion of metadata, date modified, the reason for modification, modified by, and the opening of documents.

 - User roles: changes to the user roles assigned to Dossplorer accounts, including the role(s), date assigned, date modified, modified by, and assigned by

 - A Dossplorer business administrator will receive e-mails from Qdossier as soon as a new order for additional Dossplorer credits is placed.
 Qdossier keeps the person informed of the progress of the order via these e-mails.

 - When support tickets are generated by a Dossplorer user, those contact details need to be stored and processed to be able to respond.
-It is also important to track support tickets and who raised those, to be able to set priorities to Dossplorer improvements.
+It is also important to track support tickets and who raised those, to be able to set priorities for Dossplorer improvements.

 4) Contact Us